AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 export default LinkFactory;
 ```

-So now we have a function, that returns new Link components when you call it.
+So now we have a function, that returns new `Link` components when you call it.
 Please take care to note:

 * No platform elements are specified (e.g. div)
 * No platform apis are specified (e.g. window.alert)
 * No styling in component
 * Component names are entirely

-Part 2: Create the Link, with browser elements:
+####### Step 2: Creating the Link, with browser elements:

-NOTE: we have to abandon css-modules, because

 ```js
 // Link.web.js